kingfxj/mturk-experiment/README.md

 # PostgreSQL

 We are going to use PostgreSQL as a backend database as it is well-suited for production use.<br><br>

-To avoid the headache of everyone having to setup local a PostgreSQL server and attempting to keep data synced while developing, we are going to make use of a cloud PostgreSQL server hosted on a Cybera instance. **_WARNING: THIS MEANS THAT ANY DATABASE CHANGES WILL AFFECT EVERYONE._**<br><br>
+To avoid the headache of everyone having to setup local a PostgreSQL server and attempting to keep data synced while developing, we are going to make use of a cloud PostgreSQL server hosted on a Cybera instance. **_WARNING: THIS MEANS THAT ANY DATABASE CHANGES WILL AFFECT EVERYONE._**<br>

+## _Connection Information_
-You will find the connection information for our PostgreSQL server in `mturksite/mturksite/settings.py` in the `DATABASES` dictionary.<br><br>
+You will find the connection information for our PostgreSQL server in `mturksite/mturksite/settings.py` in the `DATABASES` dictionary.

+## _Installation_
 It is strongly recommended that you install **pgAdmin 4** **_(https://www.pgadmin.org/)_** to use as a PostgreSQL management tool.
-Once installed, make sure you connect to our Cybera hosted PSQL server using the information found in the settings file above.
-Remember that you will have to use a VPN tool in order to connect if you do not have IPV6 (see tutorials on eClass).
+Once installed, make sure you connect to our Cybera hosted PSQL server using the information found in the settings file above.<br><br>
+**_Remember that you will have to use a VPN tool in order to connect if you do not have IPV6 (see tutorials on eClass)._**

 <br>